NelisW/pyradi/README.md

 You can find Mayavi (and other) installation packages on [this site](http://www.lfd.uci.edu/~gohlke/pythonlibs/#scikits-image).

-pyradi requires Python version 2.7, *it does not work with Python 3.x*.
+pyradi requires Python version 2.7 or Python 3.5.
-An investigation on 2014-03-03 indicated that not all the prerequisite modules are available in Python 3 (most notably Mayavi).

-pyradi was last tested on 2015-03-14 using Python 2.7.9, Numpy 1.9.0, SciPy 0.14 and Matplotlib 1.4.
+pyradi was last tested on 2016-11-20 using Python 2.7.12 and Python 3.5.2.

-##Learning Python
+## Learning Python

 <a href="http://lorenabarba.com/blog/why-i-push-for-python"><img src="http://pyradi.googlecode.com/svn/trunk/pyradi/doc/_images/keep-calm-and-code-python_BW.png" alt="Keep calm and code Python" width="150" height="175"/></a>